cockroachdb/docs/contribute-to-cockroachdb.md

 ## Need Help?

-- [CockroachDB Forum](https://forum.cockroachlabs.com): Ask questions, find answers, and help other users.
+- [CockroachDB Community Forum](https://forum.cockroachlabs.com): Ask questions, find answers, and help other users.
 - [Join us on Gitter](https://gitter.im/cockroachdb/cockroach): This is the most immediate way to connect with CockroachDB engineers.
 To open Gitter without leaving these docs, click **Chat with Developers** in the lower-right corner of any page.